 Additional Steps for Club Sports and Fraternities & Sororities:

 An organization that is a competitive club sports team and competes with non-SJSU sports clubs in a league environment must be affiliated with the SJSU Club Sports Program.
 For more information, visit the Club Sports website.

-Organizations seeking affiliation with any fraternity and sorority council (IFC, PHC, NPHC, USFC) must complete the Fraternity and Sorority Expansion Process.
+Social fraternities and sororities and/or those seeking affiliation with any current SJSU fraternity and sorority council (IFC, PHC, NPHC, USFC) must complete the Fraternity and Sorority Expansion Process.
+At this time, SJSU is not open for expansion.
 For more information about becoming a recognized fraternity or sorority, please contact the relevant Student Involvement staff member.